fankib/pam_http/README.md

  * the locki app: a python script for linux or with buildozer on android.
 For the user to interact with the system.

 ## pam_http.so
-Its a really easy module: it reads the content from /tmp/http_success and when there is an entry, no older than 10 seconds it pam-authenticates it.
+Its a simple module: it reads the content from /tmp/http_success and when there is an entry, no older than 10 seconds it pam-authenticates it.
 After a successfull authentication the file is cleared.

 ## lockid - webservice
 The daemon creates a challenge and provides it under 0.0.0.0:5000/challenge.
-A client is authenticated when he can solve the challenge in this way: token = hash(challenge || hash(secret)).
+A client is authenticated when he can solve the challenge in this way: token = sign_sk(challenge).
 To avoid replay attacks: a challenge is only available for 3 seconds and only valid once.
-The deamon does not need to know the secret in plaintext.
-It can be substituated with hash_secret = hash(secret).
+Due to public-key-crypto the deamon does not need to know the secret in plaintext.

 ## locki - the app
-This is a simple implementation of a client.
-It provides a form for the server to connect and the secret to input.
+This is a implementation of a client.
+It provides a formular to input the server and the secret.

 # Installation
 Install all the dependencies for python or buildozer first (or when it fails)..

+at least you need: kivy,plyer,pycrypto,ecdsa
+`sudo pip install kivy plyer pycrypto ecdsa`

 ## pam_http:
 run the script `$ ./pam/build`